IBM/AutoMLPipeline.jl/docs/src/man/metaensembles.md

-Vote ensemble uses similar idea with the Stack Ensemble but instead of stacking, it uses voting to get the final prediciton.
+Vote ensemble uses similar idea with the Stack Ensemble but instead of stacking, it uses voting to get the final prediction.
 The first stage involves the collection of bottom-level learners being trained to learn the mapping between input and output.
 Once they are trained in a classification problem, they are treated as transformers